-King William County has retained Pearson’s Appraisal Service, Inc. to perform the County’s 2023 General Reassessment of real estate, which will become effective on January 1, 2023.
-The Code of Virginia, 1950, as amended, mandates that each locality periodically perform a general reassessment of real estate to determine each property’s fair market value and to equalize each property’s value in relation to similar properties.
+King William County retained Pearson’s Appraisal Service, Inc. to perform the County’s 2023 General Reassessment of real estate.
+The Code of Virginia mandates that each locality periodically perform a general reassessment of real estate to determine each property’s fair market value and to equalize each property’s value in relation to similar properties.
 Pearson’s Appraisal Service’s experience and familiarity with the Middle Peninsula and Northern Neck real estate market were important factors in King William County’s decision to retain its services.

 - What is a reassessment?